recoilphp/recoil/README.md

 the promise has been fulfilled.

 If the promise is resolved, the resulting value is returned from the yield statement.
-If it is rejected, the yield statement throws an exception describing the error.
-Promise progress events are not currently supported.
+If it is rejected, the yield statement throws an exception describing the error. **Recoil** does not yet support progress events.

-As promises do not (yet?) support cancellation, terminating a coroutine that is waiting on a promise simply causes the promise resolution to be ignored.
+React promises are based on the [Promise/A+](https://github.com/promises-aplus/promises-spec) specification, which does not yet define a mechanism for cancellation of pending promises.
+As such, terminating a coroutine that is waiting on a promise simply causes the promise resolution to be ignored.

 ### Using an existing event-loop